tnaia/curse-turing/README.md

 Turing curses!
 ==============

-One night, at a small friendly gathering with friends, suddenly, someone
+One night, at a small friendly gathering with, erm, friends, suddenly, someone exclaims:
-exclaims:

 "My friends, there is this wonderfully entertaing thing I know...
 It is called a *turing machine*.
 We can download a simulator  online, I am